SamhammerAG/sag_py_auth_brand/README.md

         },
         "role-endpoint": {
             "roles": ["permissionOne", "permissionTwo"]
-        },
-        "role-brand-alias": {
-            "roles": ["myBrand", "myBrandAliasOne", "myBrandAliasTwo"]
         }
     }
 }
 ```

 * role-endpoint is just required for permission checks of the api endpoint
-* role-brand-alias is optional for the alias feature.
-If you don't use aliases it can be left ayway.
-* role-brand-alias must contain exactly one original brand (also called the compound brand alias) together with one or multiple aliases

 ## How to start developing